Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 How do we do that technically?
 Simply, our proxy class just needs to inherit from `ProxyInterfaces` variadic template class.
 We fill its template arguments with a list of all generated interface classes.
 The `ProxyInterfaces` is a convenience class that hides a few boiler-plate details.
 For example, in its constructor, it can create a `Proxy` instance for us, and it takes care of proper initialization of all generated interface superclasses.

+In our proxy class we need to:

+  * Give an implementation to signal handlers and asynchronous method reply handlers (if any) by overriding corresponding virtual functions,
+  * call `registerProxy()` in the constructor, which makes the proxy (the D-Bus proxy object underneath it) ready to receive signals and async call replies,
+  * call `unregisterProxy()`, which, conversely, unregisters the proxy from the bus.

+Calling `registerProxy()` and `unregisterProxy()` was not necessary in previous versions of sdbus-c++, as it was handled by the parent class.
+This was convenient, but suffered from a potential pure virtual function call issue.
+Only the class that implements virtual functions can do the registration, hence this slight inconvenience on user's shoulders.

 ```cpp
 #include <sdbus-c++/sdbus-c++.h>
 #include "concatenator-client-glue.h"